geozin/burp-mcp-colorstrike/README.md

-# Burp MCP ColorStrike
+# burp-mcp-ColorStrike

 > A Burp Suite MCP extension that enables AI-driven security analysis and offensive testing through a color-based triage workflow.
-Highlight requests in Burp Proxy History, then let the LLM analyze traffic by color group, identify attack vectors, and execute targeted payloads.
+Highlight requests in Burp Proxy History, then let the LLM analyze traffic by color group, identify attack vectors, and execute targeted payloads — all without leaving your chat interface.

 A fork of [PortSwigger/mcp-server](https://github.com/PortSwigger/mcp-server) with a focus on manual penetration testing workflows.